chrishuber/bay-area-wild-mushrooms/README.md

 ### <span style="color:#AAA">Statistical Analysis</span>
 <div style="margin-left: 30px; margin-right: 30px;">
 <p><b>Model Selection</b><br/>
 To select the best algorithms, I built pipelines to evaluate a number of different models both with and without Standard Scalar and PCA (Principal Component Analysis).
 The scores I was getting revealed that the best performing model was simple Logistic Regression.
 Ironically, PCA which I was hoping would reduce noise across hundreds of features actually returned worse results.
 I attribute this to the fact that many of these columns were dummied which PCA tends to have little effect on.
-As I add more features to the model, PCA might again become a useful component but not with the current parameters I have to work with.
 </p>

 <p align="center">
 <img src="./images/pipeline.png">
 </p>

-<p>I then took my top performing models and using the best_estimator_ property of the Pipeline object as a guideline, broke out individual models to test and adjust the hyperparameters on individually since doing an exhaustive analysis of large numbers of parameters with a pipeline is prohibitive both in time and CPU capacity.
-Doing so resulted in me achieving slightly higher scores for some of my models.</p>
+<p>I then took my top performing models and using the best_estimator_ property of the Pipeline object as a guideline, broke out individual models to test and adjust the hyperparameters on individually since doing an exhaustive analysis of large numbers of parameters with a pipeline is prohibitive both in time and CPU capacity.</p>

 <p align="center">
 <img src="./images/logreg_after_cm.png">